-Cisive asked whether participants introduced any new background checks in 2020 specifically to help mitigate the risks of remote hiring (see Table 13).
-While less than 1% of respondents introduced new checks such as fingerprinting as a response to remote work, the majority of respondents (56%) introduced new checks for other reasons.
-Our results indicate that over half of organizations introduced an ongoing monitoring or rescreening program for employees in 2020, and companies have adopted other measures such as COVID-19 attestation tools to safeguard employees during the pandemic.
+Cisive asked whether participants introduced any new background checks in 2020 specifically to help mitigate the risks of remote hiring (see Table 16).
+While only 1% of respondents introduced new checks such as fingerprinting as a response to remote work, the majority of respondents (80%) introduced new checks for other reasons.
+Our results indicate that almost two-fifths of organizations introduced an ongoing monitoring or rescreening program for employees in 2020, and companies have adopted other measures such as COVID-19 attestation tools to safeguard employees during the pandemic.